Savlms/Genesys-Application/README.md

 1.) cd into the directory

 2.)
-Go to terminal and run the code
+Go to terminal, enter node index.js and run the code